What Was the Purpose of the Committee on Public Information?

 Train Local Advocates

 Recruit trusted community members (teachers, clergy, local business owners) and give them a concise script.
-Their credibility does the heavy lifting Easy to understand, harder to ignore.. -
+Their credibility does the heavy lifting That alone is useful.. -

 A striking image can bypass analysis and hit the heart.
-Invest in a strong visual identity—color palette, typography, recurring motifs Which is the point.. -
+Invest in a strong visual identity—color palette, typography, recurring motifs That's the part that actually makes a difference.
+But it adds up.. -

 Measure, Adjust, Repeat

 Track engagement metrics, donation spikes, or event attendance.
-Use that data to refine your message, just like the CPI did with bond sales It's one of those things that adds up.
-But it adds up.. -
+Use that data to refine your message, just like the CPI did with bond sales The details matter here.. -

 Address Counter‑Narratives Head‑On